On the Mount of Olives Jesus answered His disciples’ questions about the temple and end-time events. His prophecy remains a vital message for today.

 The Olivet Prophecy primarily focuses on the signs or indications of Christ’s return.
 The first indicators of Jesus’ return—religious deception, wars, famines and pestilences (Matthew 24:4-7)—correspond to the first four seals of Revelation 6, which are also called the “Four Horsemen of the Apocalypse.”
 As “the beginning of sorrows” (verse 8), these conditions have already been occurring for a long time.
 But as other prophecies show, these signs will increase in intensity—resulting in the deaths of vast numbers of people (Revelation 6:8)—even before the Great Tribulation begins.

-The Olivet Prophecy then includes an extensive discussion of the next indicator of Christ’s return—tribulation (Matthew 24:9-28).
+The Olivet Prophecy then includes an extensive discussion of the next indicator of Christ’s return in the end times—tribulation (Matthew 24:9-28).
 The Greek word thlipsis “is rendered in the King James Version variously as ‘tribulation,’ ‘affliction,’ ‘persecution,’” and “is used generally of the hardships which Christ’s followers would suffer” (Vine’s Expository Dictionary, article “Tribulation”).
 The Bible also shows this will be a time of suffering for the national descendants of Jacob or Israel (Daniel 12:1; Jeremiah 30:7; see also our article “Jacob’s Trouble: What Is It?”).

 Jesus’ discussion of tribulation begins with the martyrdom of some of God’s faithful people and corresponds to the fifth seal in Revelation 6:9-11.
 This tribulation and the following Day of the Lord are prophesied to become so severe that all people will be endangered.
 As Matthew 24:22 notes, “Unless those days were shortened, no flesh would be saved.”
 The terrible conditions in this tribulation will be even worse than those that occurred in the siege of Jerusalem in A.D.
 70, for “there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be” (verse 21).

-Consider several key points in this section of the prophecy.
+Consider several key points in this section of the Olivet Prophecy.
 First, the gospel of the Kingdom of God will be “preached in all the world as a witness to all the nations” before the end of this age of man occurs (verse 14).

 Second, Jesus cited the “‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place” as a sign of His soon-coming return.
 This prophecy is one in which the temple is desecrated.
 To read about this prophecy’s three fulfillments, including the one at the end of this age, see our article “Abomination of Desolation: What Is It?”

-Third, false religious teachers will arise with miracle-working powers.
+Third, false religious teachers will arise with miracle-working powers in the end times.
 Jesus’ warning was: “For false christs and false prophets will rise and show great signs and wonders to deceive, if possible, even the elect” (verse 24).
 To learn how to recognize false prophets—with four tests for determining whether a prophet is a true representative of God—see our article “False Prophets.”

 For additional explanation, see our article “Great Tribulation.”